hacknlove/kissmyhash/README.md

 #### options
 it is an object with three optional fields:
 * length: The amount of bytes the hash will have.
 It defaults to 1024
-* prng: You can set a different function to serialize your data.
+* prng: You can set a different pseudorandom number generator.
 It should be a function that accepts a (numeric) seed, and it should return an object with the method int32 that returns the pseudo random numbers.
 It defaults to seedrandom
 * serializer: You can set a different serializer.
 It should be a function that returns an array of numbers, or Uint8Array.
 It defaults to bencode.encode

 ## Warnings about hashing objects with default serializer `bencode.encode`.